hxDaedalus/hxDaedalus/README.md

 This is a Haxe cross target version of the as3 Daedalus-lib you can find the original library here: https://code.google.com/p/daedalus-lib/

+( You can find a Java gradle version of our port. https://github.com/implicit-invocation/jwalkable )

 Examples for OpenFL, NME, Luxe, Flash, c++, js, neko, android can be found at the following repositories:

 [hxDaedalus-Examples](https://github.com/hxDaedalus/hxDaedalus-Examples)